YamatoCruiser/YamatoCruiser.github.io/README.md

 ![](/assets/frog.jpg)

-i am multinational, with citizenship in Denmark and Thailand
+i am multinational, with citizenship in Denmark and Thailand 🇩🇰 🇹🇭
-:denmark: :thailand: